yezhiyi9670/movable-do-note-input/README.md

 ## Known Issues

+### MuseScore 3: Text Input Blocked

+If an ordinary key used in text input is assigned to one of the plugins, it will invoke the plugin instead of typing the character even if the cursor is inside a text box.
+This does not seem possible to avoid using plugin API.

+You may use numpad keys for note input if you do not use them to type numbers in MuseScore.

 ### Chromatic Alterations

 When typing across chromatic alterations in note input mode, the plugin may not instantly realize the key signature change.
 To workaround, exit note input mode and re-enter it when crossing chromatic alterations.